LunarBiscuit/parker-and-sons-netlify-cms/src/pages/product/product.md

 ---
-templateKey: 'product-page'
+templateKey: product-page
 path: /products
 title: Our Products
-image: /img/jumbotron.jpg
+image: /img/david-siglin-87978.jpg
 heading: What we offer
 description: >-
   Parker and Sons can offer a wide range of different products for your company.
   Contact us to find out more.
 intro:
   blurbs:
     - image: /img/coffee.png
-      text: >
+      text: |
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        We sell all sorts.
     - image: /img/coffee-gear.png
-      text: >
+      text: |
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        We offer a drink when you come around.
     - image: /img/tutorials.png
       text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
+        We love a great cup of coffee, but also caring about our customers and making sure you are happy with our service.
     - image: /img/meeting-space.png
       text: >
-        We believe that good coffee has the power to bring people together.
+        We believe that good customer service is the key to a great business for everyone involved.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
   heading: What we offer
   description: >
     Parker and Sons offer a wide range of products for you and your company at competitive prices.
 main:
   heading: Great service with no compromises
-  description: >
+  description: |
     Description will go here about our service and ethos.
   image1:
     alt: A close-up of a paper filter filled with ground coffee